MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 While the proposed implementation of `wallet_swapAsset` do not introduce new security risks in terms of contract interactions, they do present a potential risk related to phishing, althought it is good to mention that this risk already exist on our swaps flow.

-Malicious actors may prompt users to swap fake tokens that they created and fake on the dapp that the users are doing swap to an official token.
+Malicious actors may prompt users to swap fake tokens and convince users that they are performing a swap with an official token.

-To mitigate this risk, MetaMask have implemented the following countermeasure:
+To mitigate this risk, MetaMask has implemented the following countermeasure:

 **User Education:** Inform users about the potential risks associated with token swaps and provide guidelines for safely performing these operations.
 Users should be advised to verify the authenticity of the tokens they are swapping and the dApps they are using.